 Headaches & Migraines

-There are a number of reasons for headaches and the more dire causes need to be ruled out before a program of adjusting can begin.
+There are a number of reasons that headaches can have a more dire cause.
+These need to be ruled out before a program of adjusting can begin.
 Red flags exist with headaches that should trigger you to seek emergency care with your medical facility of choice.
-A couple of those include: weakness or numbness on one side of the body, facial drooping on one side of the face only, having the worst headache of your life when you normally have only mild or moderate headaches occasionally.
+A couple of those include: weakness or numbness on one side of the body, facial drooping on one side of the face only, having the worst headache of your life when you normally have only mild or moderate headaches.
+See your medical doctor if you have weakness, confusion, fever, double vision, or difficulty speaking.
+Also, if you have had a significant head injury followed by a headache, stop at the urgent care or ER first.
 As you may have guessed by the opening words of caution, headaches are not to be taken for granted.